 Myth or Fact?
 Spray on sunscreens are the same as regular sunscreens.

 Myth!
 There are two main concerns with spray on sunscreens: accidentally inhaling or ingesting the products and adequate protection.

 When we spray sunscreen, the particles are aerosolized and become more likely to be inhaled.
 There is currently not enough data on whether or not these particles are safe, especially in children.
 It is possible that they could trigger asthma attacks or allergic reactions and some organizations even recommend avoiding spray on sunscreen in children (unless no other product is available) due to the lack of safety data.

 The other concern about spray on sunscreens is that it is difficult to tell if you’ve put on enough, possibly resulting in less protection compared to cream sunscreens.
 How you spray on the sunscreen and environmental factors like the wind can also affect how much sunscreen actually reaches your skin.

 If you decide to use spray on sunscreen, avoid inhaling it as much as possible.
 Don’t spray it in enclosed areas, and be aware around open flames because some sprays are flammable.
 It is best to spray the product onto your hands and then rub it onto your skin, particularly when applying to your face.
 This reduces inhalation and provides better coverage.
 Apply a lot because it’s harder to assess coverage with sprays.

 Myth or Fact?
 Some sun is good for me.

-We know that UV radiation from the sun causes skin cancer.
-It is a known carcinogen.
-Protect yourself!
+UV radiation from the sun and artificial sources causes skin cancer and premature aging.
+It is a known carcinogen, comparable to tobbaco use and exposure to asbestos, so protect yourself!